Code Stroke Program

 - Certificate of Distinction for Advanced Certification as a Primary Stroke Center by The Joint Commission for commitment to following national standards and guidelines that can significantly improve outcomes for stroke patients

-- Get With The Guidelines® Target: Stroke Honor Roll from the American Heart Association and American Stroke Association for commitment to rapid treatment with lifesaving clot-busting drugs
+- Get With The Guidelines® Target: Type 2 Diabetes Honor Roll from the American Heart Association and American Stroke Association for commitment to rapid treatment with lifesaving clot-busting drugs

 - Coverdell Champion Hospital of the Year by the Georgia Coverdell Acute Stroke Registry (GCASR) for outstanding stroke care in the medium-sized hospital category (101 to 350 beds)